Patrolmen's Benevolent Association Riot: Escalation

 The rally was originally contained to City Hall Park, but quickly started spilling out past the sawhorse barricades onto Broadway and Park Row.
 A crowd of 6,000 attendees remained engaged in a peaceful rally on Murray Street, however, by 10:50 a.m.
-EST a group of around 4,000 attendees - many of which had been drinking at the bars along Murray Street during the speeches - broke out in chants of "Take the hall!
+EDT a group of around 4,000 attendees—many of which had been drinking at the bars along Murray Street during the speeches—broke out in chants of "Take the hall!
 Take the hall!" before storming the barriers and into the parking lot in front of City Hall.
 Some officers jumped on and damaged parked cars.
-Upon the deluge of rioters descending City Hall, both Deputy Mayor Fritz Alexander and Acting Police Commissioner Ray Kelly summoned on-duty police officers to City Hall for crowd control.
+Upon the deluge of rioters descending on City Hall, both Deputy Mayor Fritz Alexander and Acting Police Commissioner Ray Kelly summoned on-duty police officers to City Hall for crowd control.

 With the on-duty police called to City Hall, several thousand protesting officers marched down to the Brooklyn Bridge around 11:40 a.m.
-EST, meeting no resistance from the on-duty police.
+EDT.
 Ten minutes later, around 2,000 protestors blocked traffic on the bridge in both directions until about 12:20 p.m.
-EST, when the crowd began to dissipate.
+EDT, when the crowd began to dissipate.
 By 12:30 p.m.
-EST, a handful of senior police commanders showed up to the bridge to provide crowd control, and traffic was reopened by 12:40 p.m.
-EST.
+EDT, a handful of senior police commanders showed up to the bridge to provide crowd control, and traffic was reopened by 12:40 p.m.
+EDT.

 By the time protesting officers reached the bridge, the riots turned violent.
 Several New York Times reporters and photographers were physically assaulted by officers; and a black cameraman for CBS News was repeatedly called "nigger" by several officers.
 As police were leaving the protest, several off-duty officers assaulted a man on the subway who had stepped on one of the officer's feet.
 The man claimed that when he attempted to apologize, the offended officer tried to punch him, and that he cut the officer's face with a razor blade in self defense.
 Six officers then reportedly beat and kicked him, leaving the man with a broken jaw.
-New York Post columnist Jimmy Breslin, who was covering the event, claimed he witnessed an officer in a PBA shirt saying to a female television reporter, “Here, let me grab your ass," as well as officers shouting racial epithets towards Mayor Dinkins.
+New York Post columnist Jimmy Breslin, who was covering the event, claimed he witnessed an officer in a PBA shirt saying to a female television reporter, "Here, let me grab your ass," as well as officers shouting racial epithets towards Mayor Dinkins.